evennia/evennia/evennia/contrib/README.md

   for any game.
 Allows safe trading of any godds (including coin)
 * CharGen (Griatch 2011) - A simple Character creator for OOC mode.
   Meant as a starting point for a more fleshed-out system.
-* Clothing (BattleJenkins 2017) - A layered clothing system with slots for different types of garments auto-showing in description.
+* Clothing (FlutterSprite 2017) - A layered clothing system with slots for different types of garments auto-showing in description.
 * Color-markups (Griatch, 2017) - Alternative in-game color markups.
 * Custom gametime (Griatch, vlgeoff 2017) - Implements Evennia's